Sitecore/sitecore-android-sdk/README.md

     * Access item fields and properties
     * Upload media items
     * Getting html rendering of an item
+ * A local SQLite DB can be used with the SDK for easy access of Sitecore items offline

+### UI components
  * Items Browser component for browsing through content tree with customizable UI
  * QR Code reader
- * A local SQLite DB can be used with the SDK for easy access of Sitecore items offline

 As a part of the release we have created a sample application that can be used as a starting point to understand the Mobile SDK for Android and the features available.
 This project can be found [on Github][4]